lee-jason/jasonjl.github.io/_posts/2025-09-30-adventures-in-vibe-coding.md

 3. Queue progress observable through dashboard
 4. Consumers auto scaled

-I was initially imagining that the computationally expensive task would be to crack a hashed message generated by a producer, but being able to control how long each of these would take was hard to manage so I just settled on just receiving a simple message then sleeping for a controled amount of time.
+I was initially imagining that the computationally expensive task would be to crack a hashed message generated by a producer, but being able to control how long each of these would take was hard to control so I just settled on just receiving a simple message then sleeping for a controled amount of time.
 Producers would create messages in variable rates and periodically spike the message queue to keep things interesting for the auto balancer.

 Claude handled creating the kubernetes configuration that ran off minikube pretty flawlessly.
 I took a little bit of time to understand how Kafka is setup such that multiple consumers can consume (multiple partitions on topic) and set the amount of consumers to scale from 1 to 10.